Tushar-ml/Tushar-ml.github.io/_posts/2023-01-01-wormhole-in-lab-machine-learning.md

 ![ml-wormhole-optimization](/assets/images/ml-wormhole-google.png)

 They began with a big quantum system and handled it like a neural network.
 Backpropagation updated the system's parameters in order to retain gravitational qualities, while sparsification lowered the system's size.
-They used machine learning to train a system that retained only one important gravitational signature: the importance of deploying a negative energy shockwave.
-The procedure reduced the number of four-way interactions from hundreds down to five.
+They used machine learning to train a system that retained only one important gravitational signature: the importance of deploying a negative energy shockwave.The approach reduced hundreds of multiple interactions to only five.

 This is holographically dual to the qubit entering the left mouth of a one-dimensional wormhole in AdS space.